Pet AnimalsCat Breeds

 • Colors: Solid grey-blue

-The mature coat reaches its full development when the cat is about two years old.
-Nebelung has a lifespan of 16+ years.
-Nebelungs weigh between 3.5 kg (7.11 lbs) for females and 6.5 kg (14.5 lbs) for neutered males.
+The Nebelung’s mature coat reaches its full development around the age of two.
+With a lifespan of over 16 years, these felines typically weigh between 3.5 kg (7.11 lbs) for females and 6.5 kg (14.5 lbs) for neutered males.

 Playfulness: 4Grooming Effort: 3